cuplgb/SLIM-release-comp-public/INSTALLATION.md

  installation.
 ### 4.1 Importing shell environment
- Open terminal window, change directory to the home of SLIM-release-comp and do either of the following:
+ Open terminal window, change directory to the home of SLIM-release-comp-public and do either of the following:
 #### 4.1.1 in bash-like shell execute
  	. environment.sh
 #### 4.1.2 in csh-like shell execute